 8. The UE synchronises to the target cell and completes the RRC handover procedure by sending RRCReconfigurationComplete message to target gNB.

-NOTE 1: In case of DAPS HO, the UE does not detach from source cell upon receiving the RRCReconfiguration message.
-The UE releases the source SRB resources, security configuration of the source cell and stops DL/UL reception/transmission with source upon receiving explicit release from target node.
+NOTE 1: In case of DAPS HO, the UE does not detach from the source cell upon receiving the RRCReconfiguration message.
+The UE releases the source SRB resources, security configuration of the source cell and stops DL/UL reception/transmission with the source upon receiving an explicit release indication from target node.

 8a/b In case of DAPS Handover, the target gNB sends the HO SUCCESS message to the source gNB to inform that the UE has successfully accessed the target cell.
-In return, the source gNB sends the last SN STATUS TRANSFER message to the target gNB as described in step 7 and the normal data forwarding follows as defined in 9.2.3.2.3.
+In return, the source gNB sends the SN STATUS TRANSFER message for DRBs configured with DAPS for which the desciription in step 7 applies, and the normal data forwarding follows as defined in 9.2.3.2.3.

+NOTE: The uplink PDCP SN receiver status and the downlink PDCP SN transmitter status are also conveyed for DRBs with RLC-UM in the SN STATUS TRANSFER message in step 8b, if configured with DAPS.